DO4TECH/01-Learn-Rust/README.md

 RUN rm -f codelldb-x86_64-linux.vsix
 ```

-After that I ended by installing the [better-toml](https://marketplace.visualstudio.com/items?itemName=bungcip.better-toml) extension useful to edit Cargo toml configuration files.
+After that, I ended by installing the [better-toml](https://marketplace.visualstudio.com/items?itemName=bungcip.better-toml) extension useful to edit Cargo toml configuration files.

 ```dockerfile
 ## Toml extension, usefull to edit cargo configuration files
 RUN code-server --install-extension bungcip.better-toml
 ```

-Now everything is installed correctly it is time to remove the *sudo* package that is no more necessary.
+Now everything is installed it is time to remove the *sudo* package that is no more necessary.
 This can be done only as root user.
-Once *sudo* is removed the user can be set again to rustdev.
+Once *sudo* package is removed the user can be set again to rustdev to run code-server.

 ```dockerfile
 # Remove sudo package